llcook/giftastic/README.md

 Click a button to generate related gifs from the Giphy API.

-Click a gif to activate.
+Click a gif to toggle on/off.

 Click the plus button to add your own search term.